sandrasocial/SSELFIE-BRAND-STUDIO/replit.md

 - Each user gets unique trigger words (user{userId} format) for personalized AI models
 - Database prevents duplicate model creation with proper constraint handling
 - System handles both new user model creation and existing user retraining
-- Your existing model uses "subject" trigger word and is fully operational
+- Your existing model uses your unique trigger word and is fully operational
 - New users will get automated unique trigger word generation

 **✓ Ready for New User Testing**